What is Chikungunya?

 The most common symptoms of chikungunya include fever and joint pain.
 Additional symptoms may involve headaches, vomiting, nausea, back pain, and skin rashes.
 Chikungunya symptoms can be divided into two stages: acute and chronic.
 Let’s delve into each stage in detail.

-Acute Stage
+1. Acute Stage

 Chikungunya’s high fever is a key symptom that is also commonly observed in viral fevers.
-If you are experiencing such symptoms, it’s important to learn more about viral fever symptoms to better understand and manage your condition.
+If you are experiencing such symptoms, it’s important to seek medical attention.

-Chronic Stage
+2. Chronic Stage

-Read more– Home Remedies for Joint Pain
+Read More: Home Remedies for Joint Pain

 Diagnosis of Chikungunya

-So, patients whose samples were taken during the acute phase and came back negative should have samples taken during the convalescent phase (the later stage of an infectious disease or illness) to rule out the diagnosis for sure.
+A viral culture may identify the virus during the first three days of sickness.
+Serum frequently contains the chikungunya virus RNA.
+So, patients whose samples were taken during the acute phase and came back negative should have samples taken during the convalescent phase (the later stage of an infectious disease or illness) to rule out the diagnosis.

 Some of the lab findings are: